Elyx0/elyx0/README.md

 Sup', I'm **Elyx0 🦄**.

-I'm working on the future of video chat, one pixel at a time.
+Now working on the future of crypto w/ charged particles, one block at a time.

 I built and maintain
 ![npm](https://img.shields.io/npm/dt/react-native-document-picker?label=react-native-document-picker)